adam-mcdaniel/pink-lang/README.md

 ### Requirements

-Python3, g++ with C++14 support, and make.
+Python3, pip, g++ with C++14 support, and make.

 ### Installing

-To run pink-lang, you'll need a python3 installation to freeze the compiler with pyinstaller.
-Once, you build the compiler for your platform, however, everything else depends on stuff that should come ready with *nix machines: `make` and `g++` with `std=c++14`.

-To install pink-lang on a \*nix machine _(excluding the python3 installation)_, run this.
+I haven't built support for Windows yet, but it's on the way.
+This installation will work for Linux/MacOS machines that have met the above requirements.

 ```bash
 cd ~/Desktop